Are you sitting on a pile of debt and wondering how will you be able to repay it?

 We often don’t realize how we waste many on things that we don’t really need.
 We impulsively get convinced by friends to go for vacations we can’t really afford or we end up spending more than we actually planned to.
 Sometimes, unplanned expenses take over our financial goals and it’s too late before we actually happen to realize it.
 In order to be debt-free tomorrow, you need to make the necessary sacrifices today.

 In order to get out of debt as quickly as possible, it’s important to expand your stream of income.
 Work extra hours until you don’t have to anymore or pick up a side-hustle to chip in some extra money.
 This comes with a need to work harder but it will all be worth it.

 The urgency to repay your debt shouldn’t rule out the necessity of having an emergency fund for the uncertainties that come along with life.
 Before you give away every piece of your savings towards debt repayment, make it sure to build an emergency fund for any medical or other family emergency that might arrive.
+I use a proper Emergency Fund Tracker for this purpose as it helps me keep a track of the progress.
 Having an emergency fund is your financial cushion against the uncertain life and it should be the first thing that you build before starting to repay the debt.

 Peer pressure and an associated desire to live a rich life often forces us to make wrong financial decisions.
 You are randomly scrolling through your social media feed only to catch a glimpse of your old school friend vacationing at an exotic location and you can’t help but obsess over his life.
 Well, that’s when you need to get hold of your wants and think of spending money on things that you actually need or you will be driven to a life that might drown you further into a pool of debt.
 Focus on what you can afford and not what can drive you further into debt.

 When you are under debt, one of the most useful ways to keep your spending habits in check is to stop using credit card altogether.
 Credit card comes with an urge to spend money you don’t actually have.
 Start using cash more often in order to spend wisely.
 If you don’t have enough cash for what you want to buy, skip or postpone the purchase for a later date when you’ll have cash in your hand.